-Look for EPP solutions which also include endpoint detection and response (EDR) capabilities in the same agent.
-Machine learning and AI within the agent provide real-time detection and response to complex threats, with results backed by third party testing.
+Look for EPP solutions that also include endpoint detection and response (EDR) capabilities in the same agent.
+Machine learning and AI within the agent provide real-time detection and response to complex threats, with results backed by third-party testing.

 Coverage Across Multiple OSes